Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Results

 \section{Results}

 Our presentation of the results is split into three parts.
-We start with individual limits on the WIMP annihilation cross-section (Sect.~\ref{ch:individual_limits}).
+We start with individual limits on the WIMP annihilation cross section (Sect.~\ref{ch:individual_limits}).
 In Sect.~\ref{ch:stacked_limits} we present the combined limits from the stacking algorithm.
 Finally, in Sect.~\ref{ch:systematic_uncertanties} we discuss the limitations of our results.